Frequently Asked Questions:

 5. Why should I consider acupuncture?

-After being a Registered Nurse for many years, I have noticed that patients are looking for alternatives to taking another pill.
+After being a Registered Nurse for many years, I noticed that patients are looking for alternatives to taking another pill.
 Western medicine tends to view patients as either sick or not sick.
 Traditional Chinese Medicine understands that health is a continuum.
 You may not be "sick" per se, yet there are many ways your body manifests stress and injury.
 Some of these include digestive tract issues, emotional imbalances, food cravings, whether you always feel hot or cold, and of course, numerous aches and pains.
 Acupuncture helps your body restore balance, and you just feel better when your health is optimized.

 6. Are herbs safe?